ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_network_app.md

 To use the Event Recorder together with Network Component, it is required to create an image with event generation support.
 The necessary steps are:

-  1. \ref netDebugConfig "Select Debug mode": in the `Net_Config.h` enable the **Network Debug** for the component.
+1. \ref netDebugConfig "Select Debug mode": in the `Net_Config.h` enable the **Network Debug** and select `Event Recorder` for **Output Channel**.
 2. \urlout{Event-Recorder-Enable}: in the RTE management dialog enable the software component **CMSIS-View:Event Recorder**.
 3. \urlout{Event-Recorder-Initialize}: in the application code, call the function **EventRecorderInitialize**.
 4. \urlout{Event-Recorder-Configure}: if necessary, adjust default Event Recorder configuration.
+5. Configure the \ref netDebugLevels "Debug Levels".
-  5. Build the application code, download it to the target hardware and start debug session.
+6. Build the application code, download it to the target hardware and start debug session.

 Now, when the network services generate event information, it can be viewed in the \urlout{uv4-Event-Recorder}.

-#### Event filtering

-The Network debug variant generates lots of debug events.
-This might have an impact on the operation of the Network library.
-It is a good idea to disable debug for modules, which are not used, or at least to reduce the number of messages, that are generated.
-Therefore, enable **Error** events for such modules and enable **All** debug events only for the modules you are focused on.

 #### Event IDs